heyzgj/lumi/README.md

 **Pro tip:** If you're unsure about any setting, ask your AI assistant!
 They can explain what each option does and help you find your working directory and host information.

 ## Daily Use
-1. Keep the server running (from the project directory: `npm run dev`).
+1. Start Server: npm run dev in your lumi directory.
-2. Visit a mapped host and click the LUMI icon in the bottom-right to open the Dock.
+2. Launch: Visit a mapped host and click the LUMI icon to open the extension.
-3. **Use the Dock to:**
-   - **Select elements**: Click the cursor icon or press `Cmd/Ctrl+E`, then click any element on the page
+3. **Workflow:**
-   - **Annotate screenshots**: Click the camera icon or press `Cmd/Ctrl+S` to enter annotation mode
+   - **Inspect**: Click the Cursor icon to select and edit elements.
-     - Use the floating glass toolbar to draw rectangles, arrows, text, or freehand
-     - Click the checkmark to add the annotated screenshot to chat
    - **Edit directly**: Click any selected element's chip to open the edit modal
-   - **Chat with AI**: Type your instruction in the composer, choose an engine, and send
-4. **Session management**: Switch between "Chat" and "History" tabs to manage multiple conversations.
-5. Watch the Chat timeline for status updates and review the server log (`~/.lumi/server.log`) if anything fails.

-## UI Features
-- **Premium Glass Design**: The entire UI uses a translucent glassmorphism aesthetic with floating shadows
-- **Dark/Light Theme**: Toggle between modes using the sun/moon icon in the Dock header
-- **Micro-interactions**: Buttons lift on hover and compress on click for satisfying feedback
-- **Copy Prompt**: Click the clipboard icon to copy the current prompt with all context
+   - **Annotate**: Click the Annotation Mode icon to draw overlays and explain intent.
+   - **Export**: Click "Copy Prompt" to paste into Cursor/Claude, or "Send" to run via local CLI.

 ## Troubleshooting
 - **Port busy** → `lsof -nP -iTCP:3456` then kill the process, or run with a different `LUMI_PORT` and update the Options Page.